• Skip to primary navigation

 What's the shortcut?

-These are "sweet and hot", half-way homemade pickles and onions.
+These are "sweet and slightly hot", half-way homemade pickles and onions.
 Be warned.
-They are addictive.
+It's hard to eat just one!

-I caught him picking out the onions to eat.
+I caught my brother picking out the onions to eat.
 I'll admit they are my favorite part of these pickles, too.

 sweet and hot pickles with onions crushed red pepper in a jar